PART IV. ADMINISTRATION

 View entire Article as PDF

 10-2.4.301 Public Hearings.
+Revised 9/24

 10-2.4.302 Notice of Public Hearings.
+Revised 9/24

 A. At least ten (10) days prior to a public hearing by the City Council on an application or proposal for any zoning amendment or a public hearing by the Planning Commission on an application or proposal for a zoning amendment which does not affect the permitted use of property, notice of the public hearing shall be published once in a newspaper of general circulation within the City.

-B. At least ten (10) days prior to a public hearing on an application for, or an appeal concerning, a variance, conditional use permit, special use permit, minor use permit, planned development permit, hillside planned development permit, design review approval, community benefit agreement, or any other public hearing required by law and not specifically provided for in this section, or a public hearing by the Planning Commission on an application or proposal for a zoning amendment which affects the permitted use of property, notice shall be given in all of the following ways:
+B. At least ten (10) days prior to a public hearing on an application for, or an appeal concerning, a variance, conditional use permit, special use permit, minor use permit, planned development permit, hillside planned development permit, certain design review approvals, community benefit agreement, or any other public hearing required by law and not specifically provided for in this section, or a public hearing by the Planning Commission on an application or proposal for a zoning amendment which affects the permitted use of property, notice shall be given in all of the following ways:

 1. Notice shall be mailed or delivered at least ten (10) days prior to the hearing to the owner of the subject real property or the owner's duly authorized agent, and to the project applicant.
 Notice of a public hearing on an application for a hillside planned development permit shall also be mailed to the representatives of all homeowners' groups within the City whose names are on file with the City.